 Students are expected to complete two–four laboratory rotations.
 The program does not set time limits on rotations, but most rotations are expected to be 6-12 weeks long.
 Rotations allow students to explore different research areas, identify potential collaborators, and experience the environment in different research groups.
 The purpose of the rotation is to facilitate the choice of the dissertation laboratory, not to accomplish a research project.
-Students may rotate in the labs of faculty outside of our program with program approval.
+Students may rotate in the labs of faculty outside of the program with program approval.

 First year students must choose their dissertation laboratory no later than June 30th.

-Preliminary Qualifying Exams (PQE)
+Preliminary Dissertation Qualifying Examination

-The aim of the PQE is to assess the student’s ability to review research in a particular field, to identify a problem or formulate a central hypothesis that is significant for the field, to design line(s) of experimentation to address the problem or test the hypothesis, and to describe how she or he will interpret the data that would result from the proposed experiment.
+The aim of the PQE is to assess the student’s ability to review research in a particular field, to identify a problem or formulate a central hypothesis that is significant for the field, to design line(s) of experimentation to address the problem or test the hypothesis, and to describe how s/he will interpret the data that would result from the proposed experiment.
 The topic for the proposal may be related to a student’s dissertation research or the topic may be completely independent.